HaikuTeam/animator/QA.md

 I can import an SVG file using the "+" button
-I can drop a SVG directly on Haiku and have it import to the library I can drop a Sketch directly on Haiku and have it import to the library The "..." menu should only appear when the asset is hovered I can use the "..." menu to delete an asset or open in Sketch The library can be scrolled when there are many assets I can scroll all the way down to see all assets
+I can drop a SVG directly on Haiku and have it import to the library I can drop a Sketch directly on Haiku and have it import to the library The library can be scrolled when there are many assets I can scroll all the way down to see all assets